 (NCBI-index: 1.594247)

-The Common Marble (Celypha lacunana) is very variable in colour shade but can often be recognized by the indentation or fading of the dark transverse band.
+The Common Marble (Celypha lacunana) is very variable in colour shade but can often be recognised by the indentation or fading of the dark transverse band.
 This leafroller flies at night and is attracted to light.
-Flight time is in two generations, from May to August, and the wingspan is 16-18mm.
+Flight time is in two generations, from May to August, and the wingspan is 16-18 mm.
 The larvae feed on various plants in spun leaves, shoots, and flowers.
-Host plant: Beech, Birch, Willow, and Nettle.
+Host plant: Beech, Birch, Willow, Nettle.
 Dutch name: Brandnetelbladroller.
-Frisian name:
+Frisian name: –

 Flying period: